meltano/meltano/docs/src/tutorials/using-ftp-with-meltano.md

 ## Getting Started

 There are many options when it comes to FTP software.
-A great option we recommend is [Filezilla](https://filezilla-project.org/) since it works on all platforms and is 100% free!
+A great option we recommend is [FileZilla](https://filezilla-project.org/) since it works on all platforms and is 100% free!
 As a result, we will be using it for the remainder of this tutorial.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/q9I4ZxQvfdg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen class="mt-2r"></iframe>

 ## How to Connect to Your Meltano Project

-First, we will start by saving a new connection in Filezilla.
+First, we will start by saving a new connection in FileZilla.

 1. Click on `File` > `Site Manager`
 2. Once the "Site Manager" window pops up, click the `New Site` button